ramigs/ramigs.dev/src/site/posts/2021-06-12-automating-database-backups.md

 importance.

 The hard work we put into our projects must be safeguarded.
-In the context of teams and organizations, this necessity is magnified.
+In the context of teams and organizations, this necessity becomes even more pronounced.

 Nowadays, codebase backup and version control are already assumed as given when we use a git-based cloud provider, such as GitHub or GitLab.